alex-mahabir-glean/insurance-claims-intelligence-awsagentshackathon/README.md

 ## 🎨 What You'll Deploy

-Two web portals with embedded AI agents:
+Two intelligent web portals with embedded AI agents, powered by a fully functional backend that intelligently reviews incoming claims, transparently routes them to the optimal reviewer (balancing expertise and workload), provides AI-powered recommendations with confidence scoring, and manages complete state across the entire claim lifecycle:

 <table>
 <tr>